-1. The Engineer will compute the quantity of excavation for foundation treatment material measured for payment in cubic yards (cubic meters).
+1. The Engineer will compute the quantity of excavation for foundation treatment material measured for payment in cubic yards.

 2. Foundation treatment material not ordered placed by the Engineer or quantities in excess of the quantity ordered placed by the Engineer will not be measured for payment.

-Compaction with moisture control (structures) will be the number of cubic yards (cubic meters) of backfill material placement or embankment, or both, placed with moisture control, as required, regardless of the class of excavation.
+Compaction with moisture control (structures) will be the number of cubic yards of backfill material placement or embankment, or both, placed with moisture control, as required, regardless of the class of excavation.

 When flowable mortar is specified in the contract documents, it will be measured as specified in Section 2506.

-1. Payment for the quantities of Class 20, Class 21, Class 22, Class 23, and Class 24 excavation, measured as provided above, will be the contract unit prices per cubic yard (cubic meter) except as provided in the following Paragraphs B, C, D, and E.
+1. Payment for the quantities of Class 20, Class 21, Class 22, Class 23, and Class 24 excavation, measured as provided above, will be the contract unit prices per cubic yard except as provided in Articles 2402.05, B; C; D; and E.